lketh/faucet/README.md

 ## Folders

-There are two folders, the frontend described at the top is in the `faucet` folder and the contracts and tests are in `faucet-contract`.
+There are two folders, the frontend described at the top is in the `faucet-ui` folder and the contracts and tests are in `faucet-foundry` folder.

 ## Frontend installation